The Art Assignment explores art and art history through the lens of the present.

 By Paul R.

-Whether it is used as a classroom tool or experienced at home, The Art Assignment works to demonstrate the diversity, accessibility, and relevance of art being made now and in the recent past.
+Designed to be used in the classroom and also enjoyed independently, The Art Assignment works to demonstrate the diversity, accessibility, and relevance of art being made now and in the recent past.
 Celebrating risk-taking in the creative process, The Art Assignment exposes you to alternative approaches to art-making, now and throughout art history.

 Adam Dylewski is Director of Programming at PBS Digital Studios, a network of nearly 20 educational video series.
 Previously, Adam created Reactions, a PBS Digital Studios series highlighting the chemistry in everyday life.
 Adam has an MBA from George Mason University, and Bachelors of Science degrees in Genetics and Science Communication from the University of Wisconsin-Madison.